 Depending on your students, The Social Express II can be great for whole-class, small-group, or one-to-one instruction.
-Using a Smart Board, you can show webisodes to your students and have them help characters make correct social choices.
+Using a smartboard, you can show webisodes to your students and have them help characters make correct social choices.
 Have students role-play the given scenarios within each lesson to reinforce social concepts.
 Observe interactions in your classroom to identify particular areas of weakness, and choose webisodes that target those areas.
 As students become more involved with the lessons, you might even want to video or record students to help them evaluate their presentations.
-Have students discuss other social situations they may encounter in school, such as the locker room, the hallways, or recess.Continue reading Show less
+Have students discuss other social situations they may encounter in school, such as those in the locker room, the hallways, or recess.Continue reading Show less

 Animated characters and real-life social situations capture kids' attention and offer them a natural way to understand and practice key social cues and skills that are needed for success in life.
 The app uses beautiful visuals and animation to present realistic day-to-day social scenarios.
 Each lesson offers kids the chance to make decisions about the choices the characters make -- and witness possible consequences of those choices.
 When it's time to make a choice, it's not always clear what the different options represent, so kids may just choose at random.
 Kids try again until they make the "best" choice.